ilo5u/GrammarAnalyzer/README.md

+**VERY VERY VERY grateful for the new policy released by Microsoft the recent years, causing my app's backend kernel in C++ and C++/Cli all banned when publishing a new version on *App Store*.
+I have to rewrite the whole kernel in C# instead of just plugging a simple *.dll.**

 # GrammarAnalyzer

 对于给定文法，自动生成LL(1)、SLR(1)、LR(1)分析表

 This app can automatically generate analysis sheet of specific grammar.e.g.
 LL(1), SLR(1) and LR(1).
 Mainly used for those clumsy questions in courses like *Principles of Compiling*.